-Impact on Quality of Life
+Impact on quality of life

 A total of 64% of patients reported a moderate-to-great impact of COPD on their daily lives (Figure 1A).
 Additionally, 50% reported a moderate-to-great impact on their emotional health (Figure 1B).
-Younger patients (aged 45-64 years) were much more likely to report a moderate-to-great impact on their emotional health (63% versus 43% of those aged ≥ 65 years).
-Moreover, 36% of patients reported that their COPD had impacted their ability to work, and 15% of patients had lost their jobs due to COPD (Figure 1C).
-Patients currently on maintenance medication were more likely to report a higher impact of COPD on their daily lives (68%) and emotional health (52%) compared to those not on maintenance medications (53% and 39%, respectively), while those not on maintenance medications for their COPD were more likely to report that COPD had minimal impact on their daily lives and emotional health (Table S1 in the online supplement).
-Associations between demographic variables and key survey responses on the COPD impact on quality of life are detailed in Table S2 in the online supplement.
+Younger patients (aged 45-64 years) were much more likely to report a moderate-to-great impact on their emotional health (63% versus 43% of those aged ≥65 years).
+Moreover, 36% of patients reported that their COPD had impacted their ability to work, and 15% of patients had lost their job due to COPD (Figure 1C).
+Patients currently on maintenance medication were more likely to report a higher impact of COPD on their daily lives (68%) and emotional health (52%) compared to those not on maintenance medications (53% and 39%, respectively), while those not on maintenance medications for their COPD were more likely to report that COPD had minimal impact on their daily lives and emotional health (Table S1).
+Associations between demographic variables and key survey responses on the COPD impact on quality of life are detailed in Table S2.

-HCP Interactions
+HCP interactions

 Survey findings highlighted a need for improved communication between patients and their HCPs.
 Only 45% of patients engaged in detailed discussions about their COPD symptoms with their HCPs (Figure 2A).
-Indeed, 22% of patients provided little or no detail when describing their COPD symptoms to their main HCPs who treated their COPD, which could lead to awareness gaps for HCPs that could hinder comprehensive care.
-Patients aged 45-64years used a greater level of detail than patients aged ≥ 65 years (49% versus 42%, respectively; P<0.05).
+Indeed, 22% of patients provided little or no detail when describing their COPD symptoms to their main HCPs that treated their COPD, which could lead to awareness gaps for HCPs that could hinder comprehensive care.
+Patients aged 45-64 years used a greater level of detail than patients aged ≥65 years (49% versus 42%, respectively; P<0.05).
 Additional results support the finding that a patient's knowledge level about their COPD remains low (Figure 2B).
-A total of 35% of patients expressed having limited or no understanding of COPD.
-Patients who identified as Black (46% versus 35% of patients who identified as White; P<0.05) and patients aged 45-64 years (41% versus 33% of those aged ≥ 65 years; P<0.05) were more likely to have limited or no understanding of their COPD.
-Associations between demographic variables and key survey responses on patient-HCP interactions are detailed in Table S2 in the online supplement
+A total of 35% of patients expressed having a limited or no understanding of COPD.
+Patients who identified as Black (46% versus 35% of patients who identified as White; P<0.05) and patients aged 45-64 years (41% versus 33% of those aged ≥65 years; P<0.05) were more likely to have limited or no understanding of their COPD.
+Associations between demographic variables and key survey responses on patient-HCP interactions are detailed in Table S2.

-Treatment Journey
+Treatment journey